Partners and collaborators

 Digital Manufacturing on a Shoestring brings together a range of partners including industry and regional associations to ensure it has an impact not only within companies but also across the wider manufacturing sector.
 We are currently planning regional roll-outs of the Shoestring solutions with support from education and training partners as well as third party consultants and providers.

 Shoestring works closely with small– and medium-sized manufacturing partners.
-To date, over 250 companies from across the UK have worked with Shoestring to identify common business needs and priorities and to pilot different digital Shoestring solutions.
+To date, over 400 companies from across the UK have worked with Shoestring to identify common business needs and priorities and to pilot different digital Shoestring solutions.

 Manufacturing network partners, including the Scottish Manufacturing Advisory Service (SMAS), Make UK (formerly EEF), and the Nottingham Manufacturing Network, are working with Shoestring to promote the approach to their members and build the Shoestring community of users, developers and trainers.

 Shoestring works with Further and Higher Education Institutions and other educational organisations, such as ESP-Scotland, to provide a framework to help develop the digital skills of students, apprentices and the workforce.

 Technology specialists provide key support in making sure Shoestring solutions can be adapted and adopted by manufacturers, in some cases providing development support for manufacturers implementing a Shoestring pilot.